-We will likely never know the exact origin of the jelly bean, but most experts believe the jelly center is a descendant of a Mideastern confection known as Turkish Delight that dates back to Biblical times.
+We will likely never know the exact origin of the jelly bean, but most experts believe the jelly center is a descendant of a Middle Eastern confection known as Turkish Delight that dates back to Biblical times.

 The shell coating is developed from a process called panning, first invented in 17th century France to make Jordan almonds.
 The panning process, while done primarily by machine today, has remained essentially the same for 300 years.
 The French began by rocking almonds in a bowl filled with sugar and syrup until the almonds were coated with a candy shell.
 Today, large rotating pans do the heavy work.

-Since 1976, the two types of jelly bean are gourmet and traditional.
-Each takes between six and ten days to make but slight differences in recipes result in slightly different tastes.
-Gourmet jelly beans tend to be softer and smaller than traditional jelly beans.
-Also, gourmet jelly beans are flavored in both the shell and the middle.
+In 1976, jelly beans began to diverge into two distinct types: gourmet and traditional.
+It takes at least six days and as long as 21 days to make a single jelly bean, but slight differences in recipes result in slightly different tastes.
+Gourmet jelly beans tend to be softer and smaller than traditional jelly beans and are flavored in both the shell and the middle.
 Traditional jelly beans typically contain flavor only in the shell.

 - In the 1930s, Easter became the most popular time for jelly bean consumption.